moimart/kiss-remote-player/README.md

 # What the heck is this?

-This a 'keep-it-simple-stupid" home broadcaster for elevenlabs voices
+This is just a 'keep-it-simple-stupid" home broadcaster for elevenlabs voices

 The use case is very simple: